 The last few years have seen a rise in nontraditional grading practices.
 One such method is specifications grading, in which instead of using points or partial credit, assignments are scored pass/fail based on requirements provided in the assignment instructions.
 The grader can relatively quickly determine if the assignment specifications were met; with less time spent on determining partial credit, more time can be devoted to providing feedback.
 Students can revise and resubmit some assignments.
 A student’s course grade is determined by the number of assignments successfully completed.
 This seminar will cover an overview of how to implement specifications grading, with examples from courses in different modalities.

 Specifications grading has been used across numerous disciplines to support student-centered learning.
 Examples of specifications grading often focus on smaller lecture courses.
 We first created a specifications grading system for one of three courses in a chemistry laboratory series and then scaled the grading format to support the full series of courses, with over 1,000 students enrolled in each course.
 This talk will describe how we designed our grading system, how we scaled it in a large lab course, how student grades were impacted, and how the system was perceived by the instructors, students, and TAs.

 Ungrading: Expanding the Grading Discussion

-Presenter: Rissa Sorensen-Unruh, Instructor of Chemistry and Statistics, Central New Mexico Community College
+Presenter: Rissa Sorensen-Unruh, Central New Mexico Community College

 Now that you’ve learned about specifications grading, let’s talk about ungrading.
 Ungrading describes several different kinds of student evaluation, with a dual emphasis on extensive feedback and making grades a conversation between teacher and student, not just a monologue from teacher to student.
 Ungrading embraces socially just practices, focusing on student learning, not student performance.
 Our discussion on ungrading will include the types of ungrading, the basics of implementing ungrading in different contexts, and audience questions and answers regarding ungrading.